NandiSoham/Software-Engineering-Project-CS-554/README.md

 # Game Automation with Hand Gestures

-Automate car game using Python and real-time hand gesture recognition with the Mediapipe library, allowing players to control the game by gestures.
+Automate car game using Python and real-time gesture recognition with the Mediapipe library, allowing players to control the game by gestures.

 ### Programming Language